 What follows are very brief bios of four prominent Reformed figures who have accepted evolution and gone on to accept increasingly unorthodox positions.

 Enns once taught at Westminster Theological Seminary (1994- 2008) from where the Orthodox Presbyterian Church (OPC) gets many of their ministerial candidates.
-After accepting evolution he now has a very different understanding of the Bible, claiming, “God never told the Israelites to kill the Canaanites.
+After accepting evolution, he now has a very different understanding of the Bible, claiming, “God never told the Israelites to kill the Canaanites.
 The Israelites believed that God told them to kill the Canaanites.”
+He’s also promoted homosexuality on his blog, and noted that embracing evolution and homosexuality both require the same sort of “disassembling” of how we once read the Bible.

 Howard Van Till